Qumulo/docs/_includes/content-reuse/admin-guides/authentication-qumulo-core/configuring-saml-single-sign-on-sso.md

 {{site.data.alerts.note}}
 <ul>
-  <li>Members of the built-in Administrators role always have access to the Web UI.</li>
+  <li>Members of the built-in Administrators role always have access to the Qumulo Core Web UI.</li>
-  <li>To allow other users to access the Web UI, you must assign the built-in Observers role to individual users or to groups.</li>
+  <li>To allow other users to access the Qumulo Core Web UI, you must assign the built-in Observers role to individual users or to groups.</li>
   <li>Depending on policy, additional verification might be necessary for users.
 For example, the SSO administrator can enforce mandatory two-factor authentication (2FA) for certain clusters.</li>
-  <li>If the user accesses the Web UI by connecting to a node physically, the login page doesn't show doesn't show <strong>Continue to SSO login</strong> on the Web UI login page, even if SSO is configured.</li>
+  <li>If the user accesses the Qumulo Core Web UI by connecting to a node physically, the login page doesn't show doesn't show <strong>Continue to SSO login</strong> on the Qumulo Core Web UI login page, even if SSO is configured.</li>
 </ul>
 {{site.data.alerts.end}}